vivaria/edisonrul.ing/docs/source/cards/h/hero-heart.md

 ### Card Rulings

-●You only halve the ATK of the selected “Elemental Hero” when “Hero Heart” resolves.
+*   You only halve the ATK of the selected “Elemental Hero” when “Hero Heart” resolves.
 If you later equip the monster with “Axe of Despair” it will get the full +1000 ATK.